Nav0d/PsNee-ESP32-c3/README.md

-# PsNee-ESP32
+# PsNee-ESP32-C3

-This is an ESP32 implementation of [PsNee](https://github.com/kalymos/PsNee) as used on PS1HDMI.
+This is an ESP32 implementation of [PsNee](https://github.com/kalymos/PsNee)

 The PsOne PAL BIOS Patch is not included.